tiliv/antibody/docs/journal/autumn-Ryan-Halfway-Authority/index.md

 They can simply do wiretapping again, sponsored by corporate compliance-assistance.
 If AI is ever put on this job of listening, this can be industrialized virtually overnight.
 We might need Law about what tier of AI can be used for listening activated only by subject matter.
 (It would be a fascinating paper to read, please do science on this.)

 Repeatedly, the words of Congress are absent when the Unitary Executive proclaims another re-reading of Law.
-It can enact that on us, but is it perhaps a problem that `No Law Is Protecting Us`.
+It can enact that on us, but is it perhaps a problem that `No Law Is Protecting Us`?
 The Executive need not walk through walls here: It moved before we built any, because it watched us not do so and then subsequently Capitalized knowing that we would give away all the time it asked for and still not do the only things necessary to our defense.

 I am willing to select companies to trust, but how can I or anyone, with No Law?